Intelligence leaders testify after 'unprecedented' Russian hacking attack

-The nation's top intelligence official testified Thursday that Russian agents interfered in the U.S. election — and dismissed the credibility of WikiLeaks' Julian Assange a day after the president-elect appeared to back him over the intelligence community.
+The nation's top intelligence official on Thursday defended his colleagues' findings that Russian agents interfered in the U.S. election — and dismissed the credibility of WikiLeaks founder Julian Assange a day after the president-elect appeared to back him over the intelligence community.

-Foreign policy hawk Sen. John McCain opened the hearing by declaring the Russian interference an "unprecedented attack on our democracy".
+Director of National Intelligence James Clapper also took a swipe at the president-elect for "disparaging" the intelligence community.

+Clapper told the Senate Armed Services Committee that Russia had stepped up its cyber espionage operations, but stopped short of declaring the Russian election hacking an "act of war," saying that would be "a very heavy policy call" more appropriate for others to make.

+The high-stakes Senate Armed Services Committee's hearing came after president-elect Donald Trump continued to cast doubt Wednesday on intelligence findings that Russia hacked Democratic National Committee emails.
+It also comes on a day in which lawmakers were being briefed on the breadth and depth of Russian interference in the American election and on the eve of Trump's own in-depth briefing on the matter.

+NBC News confirms President Obama has received and was orally briefed on the report on Thursday.

+Clapper, who will leave his post in the coming weeks, told the committee that lawmakers would be briefed next week and a redacted report was scheduled to be released afterwards.

+He took a parting shot at Trump as he reasserted intelligence findings about Russian election hacking.

+"I think there is a difference between skepticism and disparagement," Clapper responded after being asked by Democratic Sen. Claire McCaskill "Who benefits from a president-elect trashing the intelligence community?"

+However, Clapper said Russia had "clearly assumed an even more aggressive cyber posture by increasing cyber espionage operations, leaking data stolen from these operations, and targeting political infrastructures systems."

+The hearing sets the stage for a potential showdown between lawmakers and the president-elect on a sensitive issue: the extent to which Russians weighed in on Trump's win.

+McCain said the purpose of reviewing Russia's involvement in election hacking is not to call into question the outcome of the presidential election.
+However, such a review, he said, is vital and necessary to democracy and free and fair elections.

 "Every American should be alarmed by Russia's attacks on our nation.
-There is no national security interest more vital to the United States of America than the ability to hold free and fair elections without foreign interference," said McCain, a Republican who is chairman of the committee.
+There is no national security interest more vital to the United States of America than the ability to hold free and fair elections without foreign interference,"McCain said in his opening statement.
 "That is why Congress must set partisanship aside, follow the facts, and work together to devise comprehensive solutions to deter, defend against, and, when necessary, respond to foreign cyberattacks."

-The high stakes Senate Armed Services Committee's hearing comes on a day in which lawmakers are being briefed on the breadth and depth of Russian interference in the American election.
-It also comes on the eve of President-elect Donald Trump's own in-depth briefing on the matter.

-NBC News confirms President Obama has received and was orally briefed on the report on Thursday.

-James Clapper, the Director of National Intelligence, told the committee that lawmakers would be briefed next week and a redacted report was scheduled to be released afterwards.

-"Russia has clearly assumed an even more aggressive cyber posture by increasing cyber espionage operations, leaking data stolen from these operations, and targeting political infrastructures systems," Clapper told the committee.

-This disagreement sets the stage for a potential showdown between lawmakers and the president-elect on a sensitive issue: how much did the Russians weigh in on Trump's win.

-McCain said the purpose of reviewing Russia's involvement in election hacking is not to call into question the outcome of the presidential election.
-However, such a review is vital and necessary to democracy and free and fair elections, he said.

 Trump has called into doubt Russia's involvement and said the country needs to move on.
 Trump's comments have been chided by Democrats who claim his relationship with Russian president Vladimir Putin has influenced him to side with Russia over U.S. intelligence.